romainrbn/Weather/README.md

 ## Possible improvements

 - Add Widgets, or even a watchOS app displaying the favourites, with a complication
-- Add other languages, even though the app gets some localized strings for free (DateFormatter, MeasurementFormatter, AM/PM - 24h dates...)
+- Add other languages, even though the app gets some localized strings for free (`DateFormatter`, `MeasurementFormatter`, AM/PM - 24h dates...)